A CMMS (computerized maintenance management system) is software that schedules, tracks, and records maintenance work and asset service history.

 CMMS vs EAM

 EAM (enterprise asset management) is the heavyweight sibling: it wraps a CMMS core in financial planning, procurement, capital project management, and lifecycle costing across an entire estate.
 The boundary is blurry and partly marketing, but the rule of thumb holds - CMMS manages the maintenance department’s work; EAM manages the asset base as a financial concern across its whole life.
+Every EAM contains a CMMS; not every CMMS grows into an EAM.

 Who actually needs a CMMS